privacy notice

 We will only use your personal data when the law allows us to.
 We have a legal basis for each processing activity.

-- Purpose: To provide you with specific support or care, which may involve special category data.
+• Purpose: To provide you with specific support or care, which may involve special category data (e.g., EHCP processing).

 4. Data Sharing and International Transfers

-- Our clients, such as Local Authorities, as required by our contract.
+• Our clients, such as Local Authorities (e.g., SCC), as required by our contract.

-- Our IT service providers, including Google, for data storage and management.
+• Our cloud infrastructure and IT service providers, primarily Google Workspace, for secure data storage and management.

 6. How Long We Keep Your Data

-We will only retain your personal data for as long as necessary to fulfil the purposes for which it was collected, including satisfying any legal, accounting, or reporting requirements.
-Our data retention and destruction processes, managed through Google Vault, are detailed in our Data Protection Policy.
+We will only retain your personal data for as long as necessary to fulfil the purposes for which it was collected.

 7. Your Legal Rights